 Here are some tips for making your Soul Boxes as unique as the lives they represent.

 Whenever a shooting makes the news -- especially a mass shooting -- we receive a lot of duplicate Soul Boxes and sets of Soul Boxes.
 Please concentrate on victims who are not represented in the headlines.

 Here are two sources to learn about the thousands of people who have been killed or injured by gunfire who you haven't seen on the news.
 With both the sources below, try to find older or lesser-known incidents to increase the number of people we honor in our Soul Box exhibits.

 The Gun Violence Archive tracks gun violence incidents in real time from reliable sources.

 For the current year, use the 2019 chart.
 Go to Past Years from the Home Page to access older incidents.
 Click on any topic (Teens, Home invasion, etc.).
 This will open up a list of incidents.
 On the far right of each listing, click on Incident for the updated name and details of the victim or on Source for media coverage.
 It’s sometimes useful to read the media coverage to find out more about the life of the victim to help you personalize your Soul Box.

 The National Gun Violence Memorial provides photos and information about victims.

-The data behind a shooting -- the name, place and date -- help document the incident.
+The data behind a shooting -- the name, age, place and date -- help document the incident.
 This is often enough to personalize a Soul Box.
 You can add a photo if it's available or information you learn about the person's life, as well.